Ahmed Elmohamady

-Ahmed Eissa Elmohamady Abdel Fattah (أحمد المحمدي; born 9 September 1987) is an Egyptian former professional footballer who played as a right-back and captained the Egypt national football team.
+Ahmed Eissa Elmohamady Abdel Fattah (أحمد المحمدي; born 9 September 1987) is an Egyptian former professional footballer who played as a right-back.
+He currently works for Aston Villa in the club's commercial department.

 Elmohamady moved to Premier League club Sunderland in 2010, initially on loan from Egyptian side ENPPI.
 He went on to make over 240 league appearances for Sunderland and Hull City before joining Aston Villa during the Summer 2017 transfer window.
 He has won promotion to the Premier League from the Championship three times; twice with Hull City and once with Aston Villa.

-He was selected by the Egyptian national team's manager, Hassan Shehata, for his first international appearance in 2007 and has gone on to win 92 caps.
+He was selected by the Egyptian national team's manager, Hassan Shehata, for his first international appearance in 2007 and went on to win 92 caps.
 He was part of the Egyptian squads that won the 2008 and 2010 Africa Cup of Nations.
+He also captained the national team until 2019.

 Club career

 ENPPI

 Born in Basyoun, El Gharbia, Egypt, Elmohamady started his youth career at Ghazl El-Mahalla in 2003.
 He started to play for the first team in 2004 at the age of 17.
 Two years later, he joined ENPPI.

 Although he started his career as a striker with Ghazl El Mahalla, he played as a right-sided defender after joining ENPPI.

 For a long time, Elmohamady attracted the attention of several European clubs.
 However, ENPPI was reluctant to allow him to move to any of them.
 In summer 2007, ENPPI turned down an offer from Hertha BSC, because the German side failed to meet the Egyptian club's financial demands.
 The player refused another bid from Rapid București of Romania in 2007.

 On 25 November 2008, Elmohamady completed a five-day trial with Premier League side Blackburn Rovers following Rovers' manager Paul Ince's request.
 Rovers' new manager, Sam Allardyce, sent a senior official to Egypt to initiate talks with the Egyptian club in January 2009.
 However, the deal fell through as Allardyce believed it would be difficult for Elmohamady to make immediate impact.